gugliluc/SGRB-thesis/magnetar_lightcurves/README.md

-In this repository, the lightcurves of the 13 SGRBs for which it was possible to fit the rest frame lightcurve using the magnetar models are presented.
+In this repository, the lightcurves of the 13 SGRBs for which it was possible to fit the rest frame lightcurve using the magnetar model are presented.

 The ones with a red fit are the ones for which a steep decay component is present, preceeding the afterglow.